Hadymohammed/Fullstack-deployment/README.md

 ## Fullstack-deployment
-Deploy a full-stack project using AWS and CircleCi
+Deploy a prebuilt full-stack project using AWS and CircleCi

 ## Project setup
 1. clone the project